Stripe order in quasicrystals: - Ising model on the octagonal tiling

 On the opposite limit, $J_1=0$, we expect a stripe-like state, where each of these sublattices exhibits a N\'eel superstructure, analogous to what happens in the square lattice, Fig.~\ref{fig:phases_def}(b).
 Because of the local eightfold rotational symmetry, we expect four equivalent stripe ground states, as we discuss in detail in Section~\ref{sec:stripe}.

 The full phase diagram of the model as a function of $J_2/J_1$ and temperature $T$ is presented in Fig.~\ref{fig:pd}.
 At $T=0$, the transition between the N\'eel and stripe phase occurs for $J_2/J_1\simeq 0.80$, where the energies of the ideal configuration coincide.
 These ordered phases are separated from a high-temperature phase by a thermal phase transition.
 Based on our simulations, we find these transitions to be continuous; however, we cannot rule out weak first-order transitions, as observed in the square lattice close to the phase boundary \cite{kalz11,jin12,kalz12}.
 Our simulations reveal no long-range order in this region, even at the lowest temperatures to which the MC method can be equilibrated, due to intense competition between the two ordered phases.
+The boundaries of this region correspond to the dashed lines in Fig.~\ref{fig:pd}.
 Moreover, domains of distinct stripe states also compete with one another within the nematic phase, thereby extending the disordered region deeper into this phase.
 We will discuss these findings in detail in Sections~\ref{sec:neel} and \ref{sec:stripe}.